 Similar Posts

-Build authority with your personal brand.
-Subscribe to Amy's newsletter for your REINVENTION: If you're new to my channel, my name is Amy Landino.
+Good Morning!
+Good Life!
+Want to start the day on your terms?
+The ultimate morning routine manual: If you're new to my channel, my name is Amy Landino.
 I'm a 3x bestselling author, global keynote speaker, and women's personal brand & business coach.
-I share high-performance strategies for women so you can get more confident, motivated, and productive…
+I share high-performance strategies for women so you can get more…

 So I disagree and my reason is simply that you can use the equity in your personal home to buy you first investment property, in fact, you could even love in an investment property while you’re working on it.
 But, Grant Cordone is a smart fella, he does make a good point, I’m just offering an alternative